phoet/partially_useful/README.md

 ## Usage

-The plugin is enabled by default, buy you can disable it in your rails configuration:
+The plugin is enabled by default, but you can disable it in your Rails configuration:

 ```ruby
 # config/environments/development.rb
 config.partially_useful = false
 ```

+## Caveats

+HTML comments might subtly break your application when partials are used out of the usual HTML rendering context (JS, CSS etc).

+If you run into any problems, make sure to disable the gem and restart your Rails server.

 ## Supported Ruby versions